cknv/lantern/README.md

 - [ ] Document it
 - [ ] Pick a license
 - [ ] Push to crates.io
-- [ ] Rename the library to not be a bad pun
 - [ ] Also compile to a linkable

 Contributing